HengyangLin/DSnA/README.md

-# THis the repo for study data structure and algorithm.
+# This the repo for study data structure and algorithm.